 Food for Life Get Togethers began life in 2017, when Food for Life received £1.25 million from the National Lottery Community Fund to launch a pioneering project using good food to reduce isolation and improve the nutrition and wellbeing of older people.

 The Food for Life Better Care project worked directly with older people to develop programmes in three pilot areas across the UK.

-The programmes will give older people in care settings, hospital and in their own homes more support to eat and enjoy good food.
-Building on our network of 10,000 schools the programme will also creater links between the generations, through shared meals, cooking and food growing activities.
+The programme gives older people in care settings, hospital and in their own homes more support to eat and enjoy good food.
+Building on our network of 10,000 schools the programme also creates links between the generations, through shared meals, cooking and food growing activities.

-The project will be piloted in Edinburgh, Calderdale & Kirklees and Leicester City & Leicestershire; working with Local Authority and NHS providers, care settings, local and national NGOs and volunteering organisations.
-Programmes will be co-designed with older people and tailored to meet the different needs for health and social care within each region but will contain common elements including:
+The project was piloted in Edinburgh, Calderdale & Kirklees and Leicester City & Leicestershire; working with Local Authority and NHS providers, care settings, local and national NGOs and volunteering organisations.
+Programmes are co-designed with older people and tailored to meet the different needs for health and social care within each region but will contain common elements including:

 - Improving the food experience of residents in care settings